Part 1: The Injury and the Denial – “I’ll Be Fine, Right?”

 A 3-part series on injury and the stages of grief

 The first time I felt that lightning bolt of pain in my back and the weakness running down my leg, my mind scrambled to make sense of it.
 I knew what it was.
-I had seen it a hundred times in patients.
-But still, one thought pushed its way through all the others:
+I had seen it hundreds of times in patients.

 “It’s not that bad.
 I’ll be fine in a few days.”